ChloeL-E/msp1/README.md

       2. Once the user has clicked on the Contact Us link, the user will be taken to the Contact page.
 They will be able to scroll down the page to see links to the spas' email and telphone number, along with the spa address and a google map of the location.
       3. A 'Get in Touch' section within the Footer also shows the user the email and telephone number.

-    ck, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    * As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

       1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
       2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
       3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
 The user is incentivized as they are told there is a weekly favourite product posted in the group.-->

 -   ###  Further Testing